This post may contain affiliate links. If you buy thru these links, we may earn a commission at no additional cost to you.

-You’ve probably heard about the 1909 VDB wheat penny.
-You know — the coin that you’ve heard is worth about $1,000 and up.
+1909 VDB wheat penny.
+You know — the coin that’s worth close to $1,000.

-The only problem is you’re not sure if you have the vdb penny everyone is talking about…
+The only problem is you’re not sure if you have the VDB penny everyone is talking about…

 In fact, it takes more than just seeing VDB on your penny for it to be rare and expensive.
-It also takes an S on your coin, along with the VDB, for it to be the key coin that is worth $1,000 and up.
+It also takes an S on your coin, along with the VDB, for it to be the key coin that is worth $650 to $1,000… or more.

 But what does the VDB and the S mean on the 1909 Lincoln cent?

 - The VDB is the designer’s initials – (V)ictor (D)avid (B)renner

 - The S is the mintmark for San Francisco

 Only 484,000 1909 S VDB pennies were made!

 The more common 1909 VDB cent was made in Philadelphia — with over 27 million minted, it’s worth $12 to $25 in circulated grades.

 The 1909 pennies with VDB were the very first examples of the beloved Lincoln cents, which have been made continuously since 1909 — and are by far America’s longest-running coin series.